hsytkm/IDisposableSourceGenerator/README.md

 }
 ```

-Generator declare a `_disposables` field of `CompositeDisposable` type .
+Generator declare a `_disposables` field of `SimpleCompositeDisposable` type .
 You can add disposable objects with it.

 (The field name `_disposables` can be changed with a generator argument. see **CompositeDisposableFieldName**.)